 Please note that the HORSE costume show will be held separately in the main arena on Tuesday of the Wyoming County Fair after the Western show has concluded.
-If there is inclement weather, the show will be held in the Ag Expo Center.
+If there is inclement weather, the show will be held in the horse barn aisles.